Skip to main content

 Life on Campus: Part Two

-During your second small group meeting, you will dive deeper into the academic expectations of the University, understand what to expect when meeting with your advisor and faculty, and learn about campus resources to help you achieve academic success at SLU!
-This session is required for all new students.
+During your second small-group meeting, you will dive deeper into the academic expectations of the University, understand what to expect when meeting with your advisor and faculty and learn about the necessary campus resources to help you achieve academic success at SLU.
+Required for all new students.

 Find Your Classes